 In fiscal 2018, we conducted two unannounced audits of suppliers with coating processes that may contain or contaminate prohibited substances.
 Thorough the inspection of their production sites, we confirmed that all products were lead-free electroless nickel-coated, and determined that there was no possibility of inclusion of prohibited substances.

 We have introduced a CSR Self-Assessment System based on the RBA Code of Conduct that helps suppliers monitor their compliance with the Ricoh Group Supplier Code of Conduct.
 The system has been rolled out in Japan, China and Thailand.
-Company activities are assessed in labor, safety and health, the environment, ethics, and management system to identify issues to address.
+Company activities are assessed in labor, safety and health, environment, ethics, management systems, and living wages to identify issues to address.
 The results are fed back to the suppliers, who receive requests for improvement if applicable, together with advice and support on ways to meet society's needs and expectations.
 If a supplier's improvement activities are not sufficient, we would discuss the future business relationship with the supplier.